0ctAdario834/Equation-Solver/README.md

 # Equations

-This solver allows for 5 different equations:
+This solver allows for 6 different equations:

  - Quadratic
  - Absolute Value
  - Square Root
  - Rational
  - Logarithmic
+ - Exponential

 In addition to this, you are able to determine how many decimal positions answers will have (significant figures).
 If you chose to leave that designated field blank, the program will simply show as many decimals as the answer has.